IvisionLab/traffic-analysis/synthetic-dataset-generator/README.md

     pip3 install numpy scikit-image scikit-learn scipy
     pip3 install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI

-* This code was tested on an Ubuntu 18.04 system using Blender 2.8.
+* This code was tested on an Ubuntu 18.04 system using Python 3.5 and Blender 2.79 with CPU and GPU.
 All the scripts should be executed from the Blender script window.

 ## Build your own dataset